cjvillar/rsid_django_project/README.md

 # rsid_django_project (name subject to change)
 A simple Django project to expand upon and explore all the features that django offers.
-So far, this projet is focused on Django and the variant data are just used for example data.
+So far, this project is focused on Django and the variant data are not used for anything important.

 ![Unit test](https://github.com/cjvillar/rsid_django_project/actions/workflows/run_django_test.yml/badge.svg)
 ![Python Formatting](https://github.com/cjvillar/rsid_django_project/actions/workflows/black_format.yml/badge.svg?branch=main)